mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 We highly recommend to you to have your own standards of when to do the Batch operation.
 The only requirement is to have your magic number as a standard.

 In our case, we used the range of 31-1000.
-A list with 30 rows (or less) will be processed by Atomic operations and a list with more than 1000 rows will be processed by Bulk operations.
+A list with 30 rows (or less) will be processed by Atomic operations, and a list with more than 1000 rows will be processed by Bulk operations.

 See the sample code below for SaveAll.